 Conclusion

-Also for simplicity sake, we have used a Linear Regression model, but the same can be used to save models of different types like Logistic Regression, Decision Trees, SVM’s, and a lot more:)
+For simplicity, we have used a Linear Regression model, but you can apply the same approach to save different types of models like Logistic Regression, Decision Trees, SVMs, and many more.

 Hope you have enjoyed reading the article and learned something in the process.
 Those who want to dive deeper can refer to the reference section and work along.